Professor Catherine Noakes

 Student education

-I teach undergraduate Building Physics modules and an MSc module on Indoor Air Quality.
-I also support training on the EPSRC CDT in Fluid Dynamics and the EPSRC CDT in Aerosol Science.
+I previously taught undergraduate Building Physics modules and an MSc module on Indoor Air Quality.
+I currently support training on the EPSRC CDT in Fluid Dynamics and the EPSRC CDT in Aerosol Science.

 Research groups and institutes